nachogomezf/nachogomezf/README.md

   1. For students: how to get started on Data Science, Machine Learning, Git and GitHub
   2. For faculty: how to integrate Git and GitHub with your course
 - 📫 How to reach me:
-  1. Address: 467 New Engineering Building, 1064 Center Dr, University of Florida
+  1. Address: 467 New Engineering Building, 1064 Center Dr, University of Florida, Gainesville FL 32611
   2. Telephone: (352) 392-6502
   3. Email: catiaspsilva@ece.ufl.edu
 - 😄 Pronouns: she/her